-- 15. High quality, functional exterior finishes suited to a west coast climate should be used to ensure the integrity of the building envelope and to present an attractive appearance. - 16.
-Natural, local non-combustible materials should be used to the greatest extent possible, with an emphasis on British Columbia wood products. - 17.
-Use exterior colours that are found in or complement the area's natural and cultural landscape. - 18.
-Use materials in combination to create contrast, enhance human scale and reduce massing of a building.
+High quality, functional exterior finishes suited to a west coast climate should be (xv)

+used to ensure the integrity of the building envelope and to present an attractive appearance.

+- (xvi) Natural, local noncombustible materials should be used to the greatest extent possible, with an emphasis on British Columbia wood products. - (xvii) Use exterior colours that are found in or complement the area's natural and cultural landscape.

-Example of different materials and colours used in combination to create contrast and to reduce massing of a prominent building in the Qualicum Beach village center.
+Example of different materials and colours used in combination to create and to reduce massing of a prominent building in the Qualicum Beach village center